shashankshekhar-1911/Project_TESSA/readme.md

+***Current Code***
+1. Takes client email as a .eml file
+2. Extracts relevant metadata and insights from the email
+3. Creates a jira ticket with relevant fields

 ***Project Manager Agent***
 A project manager agent is supposed to make the job of a project manager easier.
 Following are some key tasks done by a project manager